MRI Research Institute Directory

 Mert Sisman

-• Visiting Graduate Student
+• Visiting Graduate Student in Radiology

 Mert Sisman is from Ankara, Turkey, where he also received both his BSc. and MSc. degrees in Electrical and Electronics Engineering.
 He is now a Ph.D. student in the Electrical and Computer Engineering department at Cornell.
 Always interested in medical research, and a huge fan of math, he found his way into MRI research.
 He is currently interested in developing novel algorithms to improve quantitative imaging modalities.
 You can always find him playing video games unless he is doing a movie marathon